iofun/treehouse/README.md

-# treehouse
+# daemons
 [![Build Status](https://travis-ci.org/spacebeam/treehouse.svg?branch=master)](https://travis-ci.org/spacebeam/treehouse)

-The treehouse spawn daemons over time, daemons are morphed into other units.
+Spawn daemons over time and morphed them into other units.

 Spawn more nodes to allow the network control of additional GPU and CPU's.